html5rocks/www.html5rocks.com/content/tutorials/webcomponents/shadowdom-201/en/index.md

       }

       * {
-        /* Applies to any type of element hosting this shadow root. */ }
+        /* Applies to any type of element hosting this ShadowRoot. */ }
     }

 <h2 id="toc-style-hooks">Creating style hooks</h2>

 Customization is good.
-In certain cases, you want to poke holes in your shadow boundary styling shield to create styling hooks for others tap in to.
+In certain cases, you may want to poke holes in your Shadow's styling shield and create hooks for others to style.

 <h3 id="toc-custom-pseduo">Using custom pseudo elements</h3>

 Both [WebKit](http://trac.webkit.org/browser/trunk/Source/WebCore/css/html.css?format=txt) and
-[Firefox](https://developer.mozilla.org/en-US/docs/CSS/CSS_Reference/Mozilla_Extensions#Pseudo-elements_and_pseudo-classes) define pseudo elements to style internal pieces of native browser elements.
+[Firefox](https://developer.mozilla.org/en-US/docs/CSS/CSS_Reference/Mozilla_Extensions#Pseudo-elements_and_pseudo-classes) define pseudo elements for styling internal pieces of native browser elements.
 A good example is the `input[type=range]`.
 You can style the slider thumb <span style="color:blue">blue</span> by targeting `::-webkit-slider-thumb`:

     input[type=range].custom::-webkit-slider-thumb {